awsdocs/amazon-athena-user-guide/doc_source/ion-serde-using-create-table.md

-# Using CREATE TABLE to Create Amazon Ion Tables<a name="ion-serde-using-create-table"></a>
+# Using CREATE TABLE to create Amazon Ion tables<a name="ion-serde-using-create-table"></a>

 To create a table in Athena from data stored in Amazon Ion format, you can use one of the following techniques in a CREATE TABLE statement:
 + Specify `STORED AS ION`\.
 In this usage, you do not have to specify the Amazon Ion Hive SerDe explicitly\.
 This choice is the more straightforward option\.
 + Specify the Amazon Ion class paths in the `ROW FORMAT SERDE`, `INPUTFORMAT`, and `OUTPUTFORMAT` fields\.

 You can also use `CREATE TABLE AS SELECT` \(CTAS\) statements to create Amazon Ion tables in Athena\.
-For information, see [Using CTAS and INSERT INTO to Create Amazon Ion Tables](ion-serde-using-ctas-and-insert-into-to-create-ion-tables.md)\.
+For information, see [Using CTAS and INSERT INTO to create Amazon Ion tables](ion-serde-using-ctas-and-insert-into-to-create-ion-tables.md)\.

 ## Specifying STORED AS ION<a name="ion-serde-specifying-stored-as-ion"></a>